The Redevelopment Authority of the City of Milwaukee (RACM) is an independent corporation created by state statute in 1958.

 Following are some representative examples of the types of projects and activities administered by the Redevelopment Authority in cooperation with the Department of City Development:

-- Assemblage and sale of land, Tax Increment District loan administration and the issuance of bonds for the construction of offices and institutional facilities, affordable rental and owner occupied housing, and for catalytic commercial projects
+- Assemblage and sale of land, creation and administration of Tax Increment Districts and the issuance of bonds for the construction of offices and institutional facilities, affordable rental and owner occupied housing, and catalytic commercial projects.

-- Miscellaneous bond transactions for business recruitment, retention and expansion in locations throughout the city for real estate purchase, facility construction and equipment.
+- Issuance of hundreds of millions of dollars in bond transactions for business recruitment, retention and expansion in locations throughout the city for real estate purchase, facility construction and equipment.

 For further information about the Redevelopment Authority, call (414) 286-5730 or send email to RACMinfo@milwaukee.gov.